spraakbanken/sparv-docs/manual_eng.md

 ## Analysis Modes

-Beneath the Sparv logo you can find a dropdown menu for picking the language of analysis.
+Below the Sparv logo you can find a dropdown menu for picking the language of analysis.
 This menu lets you analyse texts written in other languages than Swedish.
 Currently Sparv supports 20 different languages but most of them only support part-of-speech tagging and lemmatisation.